Showing posts with label Atari Falcon. Show all posts

 Gameplay

-Along with the 12 Crosses, there are other items that could prove very helpful.
-Firstly, there are scrolls that often provide cryptic clues - the first hints at a secret passage that needs discovery to begin our adventure.
+Along with the 12 Crosses, other items prove helpful.
+Firstly, scrolls often provide cryptic clues - the first hints at a secret passage that needs discovery to begin our adventure.
 There are also checkpoints about the church, which are automatically used after losing a life.
 These are essential as you can imagine.

-The joystick controls are dead simple - left/right to walk and fire to jump just like Manic Miner.
-What I really liked was the ability to alter my direction during a leap.
+The joystick controls are dead simple - left/right to walk and fire to jump.
+What I like is the ability to alter direction during a leap.
 Also, pulling downwards activates a crouch which will be very handy on some of the trickier screens!!
-The keyboard can also be used (which I preferred) and a Jagpad if you have one spare?
+The keyboard can be used (which I preferred) and a Jagpad if you have one spare?

-Let's take a gander at some more screenshots whilst those Crusaders keep banging on that wooden door...
+Let's take a gander at more screenshots whilst the Crusaders bang on that wooden door...

 Here you might say we're Out On A Limb.
 I loved how the leaves blew with the change of music.